markubiak/wallpaper-reddit/README.md

 #About
-wallpaper-reddit is a Python 3.4.1 script that simply sets your wallpaper to the top image from (a) subreddit(s) on reddit.com.
+wallpaper-reddit is a Python 3.4.2 script that simply sets your wallpaper to the top image from (a) subreddit(s) on reddit.com.

 This is my first foray into Python, as Java is the only language I "know."
 I always thought it would be cool to have some of the images from /r/earthporn and /r/spaceporn as wallpapers, and now I've automated it.

+Special thanks to users edigiacomo and orzarchi who helped add title overlays and dependency checks, respectively.

 #Dependencies
 - imagemagick package (just convert and identify programs)

+#Installation
+Everything's pretty straightforward.
+You can run the script just as any other python script in any folder, but to use it easily on terminal, move the script to /usr/local/bin/wallpaper-reddit.

 #Usage
 The script is very simple to use.
-If you have not copied the script to a folder such as /usr/bin or /usr/local/bin, make sure to cd into the directory of the script.
-Then, type:
+Simply type:

   wallpaper-reddit [subreddits]